irtaza091996/surrogate-modeling-thermal-ML/README.md

 ### The Manufacturing Challenge

-Every deposition run must be validated with a full thermo-mechanical FEM simulation to predict residual stress and distortion — dimensional errors of even a few micrometres can misalign mirror modules and degrade X-ray focusing performance.
+Every deposition run must be validated with a full thermo-mechanical FEM simulation to predict residual stress and distortion.
+Dimensional errors of even a few micrometres can misalign mirror modules and degrade X-ray focusing performance.
 The full 3D FEM model runs on a mesh of **2.5 million elements** across **45 CPU cores** and takes **30 minutes per simulation**.

 <table>
 <tr>